How to Write a Newsletter Article for Business Step-by-Step

 2. That you know your target market.

-Let’s walk through five steps, from potential topics (if you need one) to the writing process from start to finish.
+Let’s walk through five steps, from finding topics to the writing process from start to finish.
 See the video below for key highlights.

 Writing a newsletter can be time-consuming.
 If you don’t know how to make a newsletter article, consider my email marketing packages or get a free audit.